 Common Types of Construction Accident Injuries

 It’s sadly common to see people engaging in reckless behavior at worksites.
 Because of this, the risk of accidents is fairly high.
-At Cellino Law, we’re fully aware that construction accidents happen for a number reason.
-If you’re involved with an accident, you’ll want to be aware of your rights under the law.
+At Cellino Law, our Buffalo construction accident lawyers are fully aware that construction accidents happen for a number of reasons.
+If you’re involved in an accident, you’ll want to be aware of your rights under the law.
 We can help our clients with a wide range of construction accident cases, such as:

 On construction sites, it’s common for both equipment and materials to be used at heights far above the ground.
 If precautions aren’t taken to secure these materials, there is a chance that they could fall to the ground, which could lead to an injury.
 It’s possible for a falling object to cause severe back, head, and neck injuries even if you’re wearing a hard hat and other safety equipment.

 If a worksite doesn’t get the upkeep that it needs, the risk of an accident increases.
 It’s essential for worksites to provide workers with safety equipment and give them the training that they need.
 Otherwise, the risk of injury will be much higher.

 It’s important for scaffolding to be correctly installed so that it can be used safely.
 Upkeep is also necessary.
 If scaffolding is not handled appropriately, it could cause a serious accident to occur.
 These accidents could lead to devastating injuries and could even be fatal.

 Accidents Involving Vehicles

 It’s common for vehicles like bulldozers, trucks, and excavators to be used on job sites.
 Operating and even working around these vehicles can pose a risk.
 If someone operates a vehicle without the proper training, or if they are reckless, it could lead to catastrophic construction accidents.